Andrew Joseph White: Compound Fracture (2024)

 White's third novel Compound Fracture was published on September 3, 2024.
 It received the 2025 Printz Honor Book award.
 Publishers Weekly called it "a stunning testament to the intertwining realities of politics and queerness, as well as community focused ideologies and the impact of those ideals in the face of oppression".
 It also once again landed White on Paste Magazine's Best YA Books of 2024 list.
 It received overwhelmingly positive reviews from Kirkus, Shelf Awareness, Booklist, The Horn Book, Bulletin of the Center for Children's Books, and School Library Journal.

 You Weren't Meant to be Human (2025)

 White's adult debut, You Weren't Meant to be Human, was published on September 9, 2025.
 Publishers Weekly gave it a starred review, calling it "a brilliant, page-turning piece of trans splatterpunk body horror and an earnest, heart-rending tragedy".
 It was a LibraryReads Top 10 pick for September 2025.

 Later releases

-White signed a deal with publisher Daphne Press for Hell Followed with Us, The Spirit Bares its Teeth, and a third novel, Compound Fracture, to be released in the UK.
-Compound Fracture is a YA thriller set in West Virginia, and was published in September 2024.
-White's adult debut, You Weren't Meant to be Human, was published in 2025.
+White has two YA novels, You're No Better and Beast//Warden, which are scheduled for release in fall 2026 and spring 2028, respectively.